09 Early years practice policy

 - Key persons discuss transition to school with parents

 and set aside time to discuss learning and development summaries.
-Parents are encouraged to contribute to summaries.
+Parents/carers are encouraged to contribute to summaries.

-- Key persons will discuss with parents how they are
+- Key persons will discuss with parents/carers how they

 - Key persons will make clear to parents the information